KUNZIT/KUNZIT/README.md

 - 👋 Hi, I’m @KUNZIT
-- 👀 I’m interested in web 3.0
+- 👀 I’m interested in web app development
-- 🌱 I’m currently learning Etherium name services
+- 🌱 I’m currently learning JavaScript ,HTML ,css
-- 💞️ I’m looking to collaborate on create websites with Etherium domain name
+- 💞️ I’m looking to collaborate on create websites , app ,mobileapps
-- 📫 How to reach me vdmk1@live.com
+- 📫 How to reach me vdmk1@live.com ; vadikoki@gmail.com

 <!---
 KUNZIT/KUNZIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.